-Application for Low-cost, Long-term Federal Financing
+Low-cost, Long-term Federal Financing

 Financial Assistance Program

-We will continue to assist those who struggle to afford their bill through our expanded low-income assistance program.
+We're continuing to assist those who struggle to afford their bill through our expanded low-income assistance program.
 If you’re having trouble affording your bill, our Financial Assistance program may be able to help.

 Engaging with the community, gathering feedback, and keeping people informed about our Bull Run Treatment Projects is a priority to us.
 Check out our community outreach history and upcoming opportunities to get involved.